Stock market today: Wall Street rises near records as Treasury yields ease

 In stock markets abroad, indexes moved modestly across much of Europe after finishing mixed in Asia.

-In the crypto market, bitcoin was trading below $96,000 after threatening to hit $100,000 late last week for the first time.
+In the crypto market, bitcoin was trading around $96,300 after threatening to hit $100,000 late last week for the first time.

 AP Business Writer Elaine Kurtenbach contributed.